-3. PROVIDER shall maintain accurate books, documents, and records reflecting services provided, invoices submitted, or automated billing records generated, as well as records on all other information specifically required by other provisions of this AGREEMENT.
+6. PROVIDER shall maintain accurate books, documents, and records reflecting services provided, invoices submitted, or automated billing records generated, as well as records on all other information specifically required by other provisions of this AGREEMENT.

 All such books, documents, records, and information shall be prepared and maintained in accordance with generally accepted accounting principles and shall be retained by PROVIDER.

-O. Conflict Of Interest
+N. Conflict Of Interest

 - 1. PROVIDER shall comply with all conflict of interest laws, ordinances, and regulations now in effect or hereafter to be enacted during the term of this AGREEMENT. - 2.
 PROVIDER warrants that it is not aware of any facts which create a conflict of interest. - 3.
 PROVIDER shall immediately make full written disclosure of such facts to AGENCY should PROVIDER become aware of a conflict.
-Full written disclosure shall include identification of all persons implicated and a complete description of all relevant circumstances.
+Full written disclosure shall include identification of all persons implicated and a complete description of all relevant circumstances. - 4.
+PROVIDER shall submit to AGENCY Board approved conflict of interest code as required by State law.

-P. FEES
+O. FEES

-a.
 Management/Monitoring Fee

-1. PROVIDER shall pay an annual fee of \$450 the first year of the contract with a 2% increase per year for five years.
+1. PROVIDER shall pay an annual fee of \$1,025 the first year of the contract with a 2% increase per year for five years.
 After 5 years the fee may be adjusted to average 5 year expense of monitoring costs.
-This fee is intended to cover the following AGENCY costs (Monitoring Costs) related to monitoring and enforcing the provisions of this AGREEMENT for each fiscal year covered by this AGREEMENT.
+This fee is intended to cover the following AGENCY costs (Monitoring Costs) related to monitoring and enforcing the provisions of this AGREEMENT for each fiscal year covered by this AGREEMENT:

 - a.
 The salary and benefits of one full time, part-time or independent contractor employed as the Contract Compliance Officer employed by the AGENCY, whose salary and benefits shall not exceed the applicable AGENCY salary schedule category suitable for an individual of comparable education and experience; - b.
-Overhead attributable to the Contract Compliance Officer in an amount determined in accordance with the County allocation procedures customarily utilized by AGENCY; - PROVIDER'S Monitoring Costs are determined based upon the previous 5 year average costs. - 2.
+Overhead attributable to the Contract Compliance Officer in an amount determined in accordance with the County allocation procedures customarily utilized by AGENCY; - c.
+PROVIDER'S Monitoring Costs are determined based upon the previous 5 year average costs. - 2.
 Monitoring Costs thereafter shall be paid to AGENCY annually within 60 days of receipt of invoice.

-V. MATERIAL BREACH OF AGREEMENT
+V.MATERIAL BREACH OF AGREEMENT